BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 > **Implementation**
 This is manual process initiated via a written customer request.
-Please ensure that your staff is trained to handle such customer requests and to handle them in the following manner:
+Please ensure that your staff is trained to handle such customer requests and to handle them in the following manner
 1. Remind the customer that they set these limits for a reason and they should take care to play responsibly
 2. Inform the customer that they must send another followup request after 24 hours from the time of their initial change request
 3. Do not follow up with the Customer and leave it to the Customer to follow up after the 24 hours